Toggle menu

 People assessed as ready for independent living

-People with learning disabilities who are assessed as having to move to receive care and support or where their current housing is having a detrimental effect on their quality of life and ability to live independently.
+People with learning disabilities who are required to move to receive care and support or where their current housing is having a detrimental effect on their quality of life or ability to live independently.

-Please note this priority will not be awarded for those living with family or friends.
+This priority will not be awarded for applicants living with family or friends.

-Those who need to move due to their current accommodation being unsuitable or who need to move to a different location to safeguard or promote the wellbeing of the child or children they have adopted or are planning to adopt, or foster children in foster care.
+Applicants who need to move due to their current accommodation being unsuitable or who need to move to a different location to safeguard or promote the well-being of the child or children they have adopted, fostered or are planning to adopt or foster or, have guardianship where a family court order places a child or young person in long-term care with someone other than their parent(s) (Adoption and Children Act 2002).

 People living in unacceptable housing conditions

-Social housing tenants of the partner organisations (Beyond Housing and North Star) that are underoccupying their accommodation by 2 or more bedrooms
+Tenants of North Star and Beyond Housing that are under-occupying their accommodation by 2 or more bedrooms

-Applicants will only be considered for properties that fit their household's identified housing need.
+Applicants will only be considered for properties that fit their household's identified need.

 People who need to move due to a high medical need

-People who have been assessed by one of the partners as having a medical condition (physical or mental health) or a disability where a move to alternative accommodation would significantly improve their health.
+People who have been assessed by one of the partnership as having a medical condition (physical or mental health) and or a disability where a move to alternative accommodation would significantly improve their health.

-Applicants will be referred to the relevant local authority team for assessment by an occupational therapist before any band award is made under this category.
+The relevant partnership local authority may refer the applicant for assessment by an Occupational Therapist before any band award is made under this category.

-Overcrowding is assessed on the number of people within the household and according to the best use of bedrooms and sleeping spaces available.
-The calculation shown on the Appendix 4 Under-occupation, overcrowding and additional bedrooms section will be used to determine overcrowding.
+Overcrowding is assessed on the number of people within the household and according to the best use of bedrooms and sleeping spaces available as per the Allocation of accommodation: guidance for local authorities.

-Social housing tenants of the partner organisations (Beyond Housing and North Star) that are underoccupying their accommodation by 1 bedroom
+Tenants of North Star and Beyond Housing that are under-occupying their accommodation by 1 bedroom

-Calculations for under-occupancy will be based upon the number of people within the household and the criteria set out by the Department of Work and Pensions.
-Please see the Appendix 1 Contacts section for details of partner organisations and the Appendix 4 Under-occupation, overcrowding and additional bedrooms section for details of under-occupation, overcrowding and additional bedrooms.
+Calculation for under-occupancy will be based on the number of people within the household and the criteria set out by the Allocation of accommodation: guidance for local authorities.

-Applicants will only be considered for properties that fit their household's identified housing need.
+Applicants will only be considered for properties that fit their household's identified need.
+This banding will only be awarded to current tenants of Beyond Housing or North Star.

 People who need to move on hardship grounds

-People who need to move to a particular area to take up an offer of employment, education, or training, or to be nearer to family or friends in order to give or receive support, providing it is unreasonable to expect them to commute from their existing home.
+• who need to be nearer to family or friends to give or receive support and it would be unreasonable for them to commute from their existing home

-The relevant local authority team will complete a hardship assessment before any band award is made under this category.
+The relevant partnership local authority will complete a Hardship Assessment before any band award is made under this category.
+Any band awarded may only be given for a move to a specified area.

 People sharing facilities with persons not of the same household